BerenChang/vesc_socketcan/README.md

 ### Data Frame Format

-All parameters are float32 and need to be scaled by 1e5 when put in a CAN data frame.
-Every parameter takes 4 bits.
+Each parameter occupies 4 bytes and is represented as a float32, scaled by 1e5 when packed into a CAN data frame.

+For transmission purposes, all parameters are incremented by 1 in ROS to ensure they are positive.
+If you are implementing your own ROS node or sending commands directly to the firmware, be sure to add 1 to each parameter accordingly.

 - ThrottleBoard control